rupshabagchi/frontend-dev-setup/README.md

 ### <a name="stack"></a>Stack

 I use MERN stack a lot lately, i.e. Mongo db, Express, React and Nodejs.
-I have also worked with MEAN (Mongo, Express, Angular, Node) in the past.
+I have also worked with MEAN (Mongo, Express, Angular, Node) and SPRINGin the past.

 ### <a name="cms"></a>CMS